Skip to content

 Pluggable stores

-The default MemoryIdempotencyStore is process-local — perfect for tests and single-instance deployments.
+The default MemoryIdempotencyStore is process-local, perfect for tests and single-instance deployments.
 For a multi-instance or serverless fleet, supply a shared backend by implementing IdempotencyStore.
 The contract mirrors SessionStore and the rate-limit store: the one rule is that reserve()must be atomic (“set if absent”), the exact SET key value NX semantics of Redis, so two concurrent requests cannot both win the reservation.
+The key passed to your store is already namespaced by groupId and scope.

 ts